mfrister/pushproxy/README.md

     certs/courier.push.apple.com/server.pem

-#### iOS 7, OS X 10.9
+#### iOS >= 7, OS X >= 10.9

-Beginning with OS X 10.9 and probably iOS 7, `apsd` does certificate pinning and checks the root certificate as well as chain length and some attributes of the leaf certificate.
-The root certificate contained in the `apsd` binary is replaced in a later step (although the patch only works for 10.9 yet and not for iOS7).
+Beginning with OS X 10.9 and probably iOS 7, `apsd` does some sort of certificate pinning and checks the root certificate as well as the chain length and some attributes of the leaf certificate.
+OS X 10.10.1 contains pinned certificates, but the checks are ineffective and a certificate with the right attributes trusted via a chain with the root in the System keychain is enough.
+I haven't tested this on 10.9, but the checks might also be less effective there than I thought previously.

-The certificate chain needs a length of 3, so you have to use a CA certificate as well as an additional intermediary CA certificate that signs the leaf.
+The certificate chain needs to have a length of 3, so you have to use a **CA** certificate as well as an **additional intermediary** CA certificate that signs the leaf.

 Create the leaf certificate with the following attributes:

     * Common Name: courier.push.apple.com
-    * Serial Number: 1277256594
     * Country Name: US
     * State/Province Name: California
     * Locality Name: Cupertino
     * Organization Name: Apple Inc.
     * Subject Alternative Name Extension
         * DNS Name: <the hostname you put into the bag>

+`apsd` checks the leaf certificate for these attributes.
+As it also does normal SSL certificate validation, the certificate must be valid for the host it connects to.
+This host is the name you put in the configuration bag.
+Luckily, we can use the Subject Alternative Name extension to make the certificate also valid for our hostname.

 Store the generated certificate, the intermediary CA certificate and the private key in PEM encoding at the following path: